diffblue/gitlab/doc/development/pages/index.md

       GDK generates random `auth_secret` and builds the `auth_redirect_uri` based on GitLab Pages host configuration.

-   - without GDK, in `gitlab-pages.conf`:
+   - Without GDK, in `gitlab-pages.conf`:

       ```conf
       ## the following are only needed if you want to test auth for private projects